MaciejUberna/Trillo/README.md

 In order to deploy this webpage, web server is needed.
 In this project live-server was used.

 ## Testing
 Install node.js.
-In /Trillo project run in consol following script:
+Then install globally: "npm install -g live-server", then in /Trillo project run in consol following script:
 "npm run start"

 ## How to contribute